-In short, the term Curriculum Vitae (CV) stands for life story, and just like when you meet a new person, you don't tell them everything that's ever happened to you – so why would you do the same with a prospective employer?
+Curriculum Vitae (CV) stands for life story.
+When you meet a new person you don't tell them everything that's ever happened to you – so why would you do the same with a prospective employer?
 Your CV should be a concise and relevant account of your skills and experiences.

 Information to include when writing a CV

-- Education – all your formal qualifications and any training and development undertaken.
+- Education – all formal qualifications and any training and development undertaken

-Relying on your job title and organisation and a line or two from your job spec isn't enough to make you stand out, especially given the level of competition out there for good jobs.
-Here's perhaps a common example of a line on someone's CV:
+Relying on your job title and organisation and a line or two from your job spec isn't enough to make you stand out, in the competition for jobs.
+Here's a common example of a line on someone's CV:

 "Administered email marketing campaigns"

-That's great if doing this was perhaps only a small part of the job, and isn't that relevant to the job you're applying for.
-However, if you want to sound more impressive, add in a bit more detail using stats where you can, so the recruiter can get a better understanding of what you did, and what you're able to do.
+If you want to sound more impressive, add in a bit more detail so the recruiter can get a better understanding of what you did and what you're able to do.
 For example: